Features

 Situational example.
 You once combined git grep short flags (-lin) and got

-when a prompt mentions git-grep, the recall hook injects “use long-form flags” before
+the recall hook injects “use long-form flags” before you make the same mistake

-surfaces tool limitations faster than official docs.
-That becomes the
+that searching GitHub issues surfaces tool limitations faster than official docs —

-you to search issues first.
+search issues first.

 Graduation — the lifecycle that promotes patterns into skills

-security-review strategy grew to 8 KB.
+grew to 8 KB.

 Workflow.
-The daily 75-skill-maintain.sh runs np-graduation-detect.py
+The daily nervepack cron skill-maintain (np_skill_maintain.py) runs np_graduation_detect.py

-with seen ≥ graduate_seen (default 10) or bytes > graduate_kb (default 6 KB) that
+bytes > graduate_kb (default 6 KB) that isn’t already graduated/promoted/archived

-isn’t already graduated/promoted/archived is surfaced to the maintain log
+is surfaced to the maintain log and a graduation-candidates marker, never

-human-review gate).
-You then graduate it by hand via np-core-contribute: distill the
+auto-promoted (skills keep the human-review gate).
+You then graduate it by hand via

 tests/skills/test_graduation_detect.py.
 Toggle params: skills.graduate_seen,